-Table 5: Total time required for verification of evaluations using remote data access (in hours).
+Table 5 Total time required for verification of evaluations using remote data access (in hours).
 Source: Bender et al. 2009a, p.
-11.

-access or on-site use followed by remote data access rose.
-This development may be explained by a learn effect on part of the users who gained more experience in handling the data.
-Broken down into figures for individual datasets, the LIAB data and the IABB were the two data sets most responded to.
+11 constant in 2008 although the number of projects using remote data access or on-site use followed by remote data access rose.
+This development may be explained by a learning effect on the part of the users who gained more experience in handling the data.
+Broken down into figures for individual datasets, the LIAB data and the IABB were the two datasets most responded to.